 On February 19th, the first rescue party arrived.
 It would take four such groups and two and a half months before everyone was rescued.
 When the second relief group, led by Reed, reached Alder Creek, evidence of cannibalism was everywhere in what would become known as the “Starved Camp.”
 Imagine the difficult decisions that faced mothers as they looked at their starving children.
 It is most likely that many of the children ate the dead, but had no idea what it was that they were eating.

 When the last relief group arrived at Alder Creek, they found Keseberg as the sole survivor wallowing in indescribable filth and the desecrated corpses of at least five people.
 George Donner’s head had been cleaved in order to retrieve his brain.
 Two kettles were filled with blood, livers and lungs.

 Faced with unimaginable hardships the Donner Party resorted to the only thing they could in order to survive.
 Keseberg summarizes it best when he said, “A man, before he judges me, should be placed in a similar situation; but if he were, it is a thousand to one he would perish.”

-Looking at those that survived and those who didn’t a pattern emerges: Those families who stuck together— often through selfish means—survived while the bachelors—like Hardkoop and Antoine—were quickly discarded or dispatched.
+Looking at those who survived and those who didn’t, a pattern emerges: Those families who stuck together— often through selfish means—survived, while the bachelors—like Hardkoop and Antoine—were quickly discarded or dispatched.